anukhatri41/CSCE482_Resol/Notebooks/Grant_Tugwell.md

 <h4>2/27/22</h4>

 Today we met up at one.
 Veronica has made some good progess on the price monitoring side of things, she has found a good api from coingecko.com that allows for us to see the different prices of currency pairs on different AMM's.
 I continued working on trying to be able to send a transaction.
 I have set up an SPL wallet through Sollet that I believe will allow me to access the wallet credentials I need to send actual SOL, not just paper money.

+Update: Some time has passed since our meeting, and fortunantely I have been able to send actual real SOL on the mainnet-beta network between accounts.
+This is unbelievebly exciting for us!
+This is definitely the confidence boost we needed!

+I have been sending money between a Sollet and Phantom account.
+The Sollet account acts as the sender account, as it allows me easy access to the private secret key neccessary to send the SOL.
+The Phantom account I believe allows access to private key stuff as well, but Sollet seems to update much quicker than Phantom.
+Also Sollet has a nice UI for devnet stuff, but it doesn't show previous transactions.

+ Anyways, point is, we finally got somewhere!
+Yay!
+Hopefully we can keep that progress up.